nicolekellydesign/webby-api/docs/v1/endpoints.md

 #### `/check`: GET

-Endpoint to check if a connection has a valid login session.
+Checks if a connection has a valid login session.
 See the responses documentation for the returned object.

 #### `/login`: POST

-Endpoint to log a user in.
+Logs a user in.
 If the username and password match what's in the database, a cookie will be set with a session token to be used for all further admin requests.

 Each session is only valid for the current browser session, unless the `extended` flag is set in the JSON request.